-TAREA realizes its objectives through underneath activities:
+TAREA realizes its objective through underneath activities:

-Ongoing activities are (1) Enabling environment for renewable energy mini-grids; (2) Enabling Tanzania Smallholder Farmers to Access Solar Irrigation Technologies (VAT exemptions); (3) VAT exemptions on biomass cooking technologies; (4) Entries of the data of biomass cooking appliances into the Tanzania Mainland Energy Use Reports; (5) Ministry of Health establishing data collection on the impacts of the cooking fuels on the human health; (6) Developing a national framework for leapfrogging to energy-efficient refrigerators and distribution transformers in Tanzania through Regulatory and Finance Mechanisms, in partnership with CLASP; (8) Registration of East Africa Renewable Energy Federation; (9) Enabling employability of girls through solar technology in Masasi district; and (10) Promotion of education and training through the use of renewable energies, the establishment of environmental education centre and CO2, compensation measures in Masasi.
+Ongoing activities are (1) Enabling the environment for renewable energy mini-grids; (2) Enabling Tanzania Smallholder Farmers to Access Solar Irrigation Technologies (VAT exemptions); (3) VAT exemptions on biomass cooking technologies; (4) Entries of the data of biomass cooking appliances into the Tanzania Mainland Energy Use Reports; (5) Ministry of Health establishing data collection on the impacts of the cooking fuels on the human health; (6) Developing a national framework for leapfrogging to energy-efficient refrigerators and distribution transformers in Tanzania through Regulatory and Finance Mechanisms, in partnership with CLASP; (7) Enabling employability of girls through solar technology in Masasi district; (8) Promotion of education and training through the use of renewable energies, the establishment of the environmental education centre and CO2, compensation measures in Masasi; and (9) Tanzania Electricity Supply Company (TANESCO) to implement Net Metering Scheme 2018

-Planned activities are (1) Tanzania Electricity Supply Company (TANESCO) to implement Net Metering Scheme 2018; (2) Removal of VAT on solar fishing lights; (3) Development and enforcement of electronic waste collection/recycling regulations; (4) Hydrogen to be recognized as one of the sources of the green electricity; and (5) Regulations of developing direct uses of geothermal energy (6) Development of the Minimum Energy Performance Standards of Solar Water Heaters; and (7) Development of the Minimum Performance Standards of the Solar Street Lights.
+Planned activities are (1) Removal of VAT on solar fishing lights; (2) Development and enforcement of electronic waste collection/recycling regulations; (3) Hydrogen be recognized as one of the sources of the green electricity; and (4) Regulations of developing direct uses of geothermal energy (5) Development of the Minimum Energy Performance Standards of Solar Water Heaters; and (6) Development of the Minimum Performance Standards of the Solar Street Lights.

-Training: TAREA conducts different renewable energy and energy efficiency-related training to the instructors, installers, retailers, regulators, officers of district councils, decision-makers, project developers and end-users.
-The biggest work that was done by TAREA was training more than 400 installers and 50 instructors through the Tanzania Government project of Sida/MEM Solar Photovoltaic.
-TAREA with the support of the Tanzania Commission for Science and Technology (COSTECH) initiated training of biomass stoves producers in the regions of Lindi and Mtwara.
+Training: TAREA conducts different renewable energy and energy efficiency-related training for the instructors, installers, retailers, regulators, officers of district councils, decision-makers, project developers and end-users.
+The biggest work that was done by TAREA was training more than 2000 solar installers and 50 instructors through the Tanzania Government project of Sida/MEM Solar Photovoltaic.
+TAREA with the support of the Tanzania Commission for Science and Technology (COSTECH) initiated training of biomass stove producers in the regions of Lindi and Mtwara.
 TAREA organizes opportunities for members to undergo continued training at the international level.
 Members have already participated in the training of efficient energy use (Sweden), Sustainable Environmental Assessment (Sweden), Wind power planning and use (Sweden and India), Solar photovoltaic (India and Egypt) and Wind power small turbines (India).
-Also, TAREA conducts in-country training using the local consultants and authorities.
+Also, TAREA conducts in-country training using local consultants and authorities.
 Also, TAREA supports students in securing practical training places from the company members.

 Sector and end-users protection: Tanzania is prone to the problems of substandard and counterfeit products of renewable energy technologies.
 The technology that is most affected is solar photovoltaic.
 TAREA works together with the Tanzania Bureau of Standards (TBS) in developing standards and testing procedures.
 It further works with TBS in conducting market surveillance.
 On the demand side, TAREA conducts the campaign to sensitize the end-users on the presence of substandard solar products and how to save themselves from the problems.
-TAREA provides a "call recommendation service" to individuals who want to procure solar photovoltaic product.
+TAREA provides a "call recommendation service" to individuals who want to procure solar photovoltaic products.

 Research: TAREA conducts various applied research in the market information; environment protection; and use of renewable energy technologies.
 TAREA has concluded the research on the use of solar photovoltaic lanterns for fishing in Mwanza and the product is in the marketing phase.
 TAREA is currently conducting applied research on Lake Tanganyika to introduce solar fishing light with Korean member.
 The initiative started in the year 2021.

 Information collection and sharing: TAREA collects various renewable energy information and shares it with the renewable energy stakeholders.
 Currently, TAREA distributes free of charge a Swahili Solar Photovoltaic Booklet that was written by member Godwin Msigwa, and a booklet TAREA Success Stories 2021-2020.

-Project implementation support: TAREA provides technical supports to the project developers.
+Project implementation support: TAREA provides technical support to the project developers.
 The service consists of planning; designs; technical specifications; developing proposals; tendering process and verification of conformity to the specifications.
 TAREA is involved in the evaluation of the projects assessing the impacts.
 TAREA supported big projects implemented by the USAID-TUNAJALI Program in the regions of Dodoma, Morogoro, Iringa, Njombe and Singida, Currently is working with the projects of Biomass Policy Dialogue of EnDev, and Climate Change in Masasi of Enzkreis.